JPIAMRCOINCIDE/MicrobialGenomics/_episodes/50_Assembly_Quality.md

 ~~~
 {: .bash}

 Obviously we want to select the closest match as possible.
-In the case of E. coli, we would choose "Escherichia coli".
+In the case of e.g. Streptococcus pneumoniae, we would choose "Streptococcus pneumoniae".

-CheckM can be run by the following commandline in the case of an E. coli genome called genome.fasta in the current folder (".") using the following command line.
+CheckM can be run by the following commandline in the case of an Streptococcus pneumoniae genome called genome.fasta in the current folder (".") using the following command line.
 All output is stored in the folder checkmout and a useful table is checkmoutput.tsv.
 ~~~
 $
-$ checkm taxonomy_wf species "Escherichia coli" . checkmout -t 1 -x genome.fasta  >checkmoutput.tsv
+$ checkm taxonomy_wf species "Streptococcus pneumoniae" . checkmout -t 1 -x genome.fasta  >checkmoutput.tsv
 ~~~
 {: .bash}

 It is possible to run the commmand on multiple genomes for faster analyses in the folder called "genomes" on all files with the extension (-x) .fasta:

 ~~~
-$ checkm taxonomy_wf species "Escherichia coli" genomes checkmout -t 1 -x fasta  >checkmoutput.tsv
+$ checkm taxonomy_wf species "Streptococcus pneumoniae" genomes checkmout -t 1 -x fasta  >checkmoutput.tsv
 ~~~
 {: .bash}